nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 which falls on the 20th January.
 * Upon successful validation, it creates an `AddEventsCommand` instance.

-Step 3: The use executes the `deletee 1 e/1` to delete the Event as he realised he keyed in the wrong date.
+Step 3: The use executes `deletee 1 e/1` to delete the Event as he realised he keyed in the wrong date.
 * Upon successful validation,  an `DeleteEventCommand` instance is created.